 The subject lands are within the King East Neighbourhood Planning Review (NPR) area.
-A statutory public meeting was held on December 9, 2019 regarding draft amendments to the King Street Secondary plan.
-The proposed Official Plan designation for the site is 'Mixed Use and the proposed zoning is 'Mixed Use Three (MIX-3)'.
+A statutory public meeting was held on December 9, 2019 regarding draft amendments to the King

+Street Secondary plan.
+The proposed Official Plan designation for the site is 'Medium Rise Residential' and the proposed zoning is 'Medium Rise Residential Six Zone (RES-6)'.
 The NPR project is under review and updated draft land use designations and zoning will be considered in 2023.

-Urban Design
+Urban Design Policies:

-The City's urban design policies are outlined in Section 11 of the Official Plan.
-In the opinion of staff, the proposed development meets the intent of these policies, specifically: Streetscape; Safety; Universal Design; Site Design; Building Design, and Massing and Scale Design.
-To address these policies, an Urban Design Brief and Design Report was submitted and has been reviewed by City staff.
-The Urban Design Brief outlines the vision and principles guiding the site design and informs the proposed zoning by-law regulations.
+The City's urban design policies are outlined in Section 11 of the City's OP.
+In the opinion of staff, the proposed development satisfies these policies including: Streetscape; Safety; Universal Design; Site Design; Building Design, and Massing and Scale Design.
+To address these policies, an Urban Design Brief was submitted and has been reviewed by City staff.
+The Urban Design Brief is acceptable and outlines the vision and principles guiding the site design and informs the proposed zoning regulations.